-Returns the boolean value represented by the String object associated with key in this node, or null if the associated value does not exist or cannot be interpreted as a boolean.
+- Returns the boolean value represented by the String object associated with key in this node, or null if the associated value does not exist or cannot be interpreted as a boolean. - Throws NullPointerException if key is null.

-IllegalStateException - if this node (or an ancestor) has been removed with the removeNode()[p.126] method.
+IllegalStateException - if this node (or an ancestor) has been removed with the removeNode()[p.152] method.

-See Also get(String, String)[p.119], putBoolean(String, boolean)[p.124]
+See Also get(String, String)[p.145], putBoolean(String, boolean)[p.150]